App::cpanminus(3) User Contributed Perl Documentation App::cpanminus(3)

 It installs to wherever ExtUtils::MakeMaker and Module::Build are

-it installs to the site_perl directory that belongs to your perl.
+By default, it installs to the site_perl directory that belongs to your

-cpanminus at a boot time checks whether you have configured local::lib,
+At a boot time, cpanminus checks whether you have already configured

-or have the permission to install modules to the site_perl directory.
+local::lib, or have a permission to install modules to the site_perl

-If neither, it automatically sets up local::lib compatible installation
+cpanm as a root, it automatically sets up local::lib compatible

-path in a "perl5" directory under your home directory.
-To avoid this,
+installation path in a "perl5" directory under your home directory.

 cpanminus can't install the module XYZ.
 Is it a bug?